Department of Labor Logo United States Department of Labor

 Days of Idleness

 When a worker is scheduled to work but does not due to a work stoppage, that results in a lost work day.
 If two workers do not work, that equates to two lost workdays.
 Days of idleness refers to the total number of lost workdays from a work stoppage.
 For example, a strike that lasts 1 day and involves 4,000 workers would result in 4,000 days idled.
-In 2023, there were 16,673,000 days of idleness.
-The Screen Actors Guild - American Federation of Television and Radio Artists strike against the Alliance of Motion Picture and Television Producers in 2023 resulted in 13,120,000 days idled alone.
+In 2024, there were 3,364,100 days of idleness.
+The International Association of Machinists strike against Boeing in 2024 resulted in 1,221,000 days idled alone.

 Year Days of idleness (in 1,000s)